Amazon Outdoor Deals

 Edge Retention: The D2 Dominance

-This is the main reason people choose D2.
-Because of its large chromium carbides and high hardness (typically 60-62 HRC), D2 cuts for a very long time.
-In standard rope-cutting tests (CATRA), D2 can often make double or triple the number of cuts compared to 8Cr13MoV before losing its working edge.
+This is the primary reason knife enthusiasts heavily favor D2.
+Because of its massive, ultra-hard chromium and vanadium carbides, combined with a high Rockwell hardness (60-62 HRC), D2 cuts aggressively for a very long time.
+In standardized CATRA (Cutlery & Allied Trades Research Association) testing—where a machine repeatedly cuts abrasive silica-impregnated cardstock—a properly treated D2 blade will routinely execute double or even triple the number of cuts compared to 8Cr13MoV before losing its working edge.

-If you hate sharpening your knife, D2 is the clear winner here.
-A great example of a high-performance D2 folder is the Ontario Rat 1 (D2 version), which is legendary for its workhorse capability.
+If you absolutely despise sharpening your knife, or if your job involves cutting miles of abrasive warehouse cardboard, fiberglass straps, or dirty rope, D2 is the undisputed champion here.
+A legendary example of a high-performance D2 folder is the Ontario Rat 1 (D2 version), which has built an empire on its relentless workhorse capabilities.

 Civivi Elementum D2 Knife

-The Civivi Elementum took the knife world by storm because it offers a perfectly heat-treated D2 blade, ceramic ball bearings, and G10 scales for under $50.
-It represents the modern standard for budget D2.
+The Civivi Elementum completely disrupted the budget knife market because it offers a highly optimized, perfectly heat-treated D2 blade, frictionless ceramic ball bearings, and premium G10 scales for roughly $50.
+It represents the absolute pinnacle of modern budget D2 manufacturing.

-• You are a beginner at sharpening and want to practice.
+• You are a beginner at free-hand sharpening and need a forgiving steel to practice forming and removing a burr.

 Expert FAQs

-Yes, it can rust if neglected, but it is much more resistant than D2.
-It is a standard stainless steel, meaning it resists staining but isn’t immune to saltwater or acids.
+Yes, it can absolutely rust if severely neglected, but it is vastly more resistant than D2.
+8Cr13MoV is classified as a standard stainless steel, meaning it relies on its 13% chromium content to form a passive oxide layer that resists general staining from water and air.
+However, it is not completely immune to highly corrosive saltwater or concentrated fruit acids left on the blade overnight.

-Can I use D2 for a kitchen knife? +
+Can I safely use a D2 knife for daily kitchen and food prep?

 Find Your Next Favorite Pocket Knife